 To gather available log label/path pairs, use one of the following commands:

 cdp datalake get-datalake-log-descriptors

 log collection.
 You need to provide a CRN of a resource (Data Lake, FreeIPA, or Data Hub

 cluster), a description, and a destination for the bundle.
 The generated bundle can be saved

 to cloud storage or to a local file.
 The command progress (including the location where the

 bundle is generated) is printed in the Event History tab on the UI.

-with salt script included and update cdp-telemetry package on the nodes, use one of the
+included and update cdp-telemetry package on the nodes, use one of the following commands,

 cdp environments collect-freeipa-diagnostics --environment-name <NAME-OR-CRN> \ --description <DESCRIPTION> \ --destination CLOUD_STORAGE \ --update-package \ --include-salt-logs